oscar-system/Oscar.jl/docs/src/AlgebraicGeometry/intro.md

 In this chapter, we introduce structures and functionality for dealing with varieties, sheaves, and schemes.

-This part of Oscar is at the very beginning of its development.
+This part of OSCAR is at the very beginning of its development.

 We refer to the individual sections for references which provide details on theory and algorithms.